TheNazXX/wp-cars-theme/wp-content/plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.11.2 - 2023-11-27 =
+- Fixes some issues with translation strings missing
+- Fixes a bug where the "open on new page" option wouldn't persist
+- Various bug fixes and improvements

 = 1.11.1 - 2023-11-14 =
 - Fixes a scrolling issue on some screens